jkboyce/jprime/README.md

   * Version 3.21 or later
   * For Linux and Windows this is included in the above build tools; for macOS it can be installed via Homebrew
 * Optional: CUDA Toolkit from NVIDIA
-  * Enables the CUDA build option, which allows searches to be run on the GPU
+  * Enables the CUDA build option, which allows searches to be run on a GPU
-  * Linux and Windows installers are available from NVIDIA (NVIDIA no longer supports the CUDA Toolkit on macOS)
+  * Linux and Windows installers are available from NVIDIA

 How to build:
 * See instructions in `CMakeLists.txt` for how to configure and build from the command line